Museum of the Republic of North Macedonia

-The museum has got total area of 10.000 m², of which 6000 m² are meant for permanent or temporal exhibitions.
-The institution is of complex character, which means it gathers, keeps, conserves and presents the national Macedonian historical and cultural heritage.
+The museum has got total area of 10,000 m², of which 6,000 m² are meant for permanent or temporary exhibitions.
+The institution is complex in nature, which means it gathers, keeps, conserves and presents the national Macedonian historical and cultural heritage.
 Within the museum is the Kuršumli An, a historical monument that was built in the 16th century.
-Besides that, the museum takes care about the collections of the following institutions as well:
+Besides that, the museum takes care of the collections of the following institutions as well: